 Deep sleep is the most refreshing part of sleep.
 Experiencing too little deep sleep or being wakened out of it, can leave you feeling sluggish and disoriented.
 In fact, waking out of deep sleep can also result in “sleep drunkenness” making it unsafe for you to drive.
 Scientists also believe that deep sleep is vital for clearing the brain for new learning acquired in the next day.

-Human growth hormone is also released in bursts during deep sleep, and any disruptions in this stage can suddenly inhibit its release.
-Bodybuilders take drug gamma hydroxybutyrate (GHB) because it increases their deep sleep and thus, allows the release of growth hormone.
-Growth hormone is required for cell repair and development, as well as muscle growth.
-Not getting enough deep sleep slows your release of growth hormone, severely impairs your cells’ functioning and also leaves you feeling lethargic the next day.
+The human growth hormone is also released in bursts during deep sleep, and any disruptions in this stage can suddenly inhibit its release.
+Bodybuilders take the drug gamma-hydroxybutyrate (GHB) because it increases their deep sleep and thus, allows the release of growth hormone.
+This growth hormone is required for cell repair and development, as well as muscle growth.
+Not getting enough deep sleep slows your release of growth hormone, severely impairs your cells’ functioning, and also leaves you feeling lethargic the next day.